koala-droid/acme-web-design/development-strategy.md

 I did it all! 🥚

 ## 1. User Story: it is all about branching
+As a user of this story I would see a -b called start, where the structure of HTML meta-tags is set.

-So I a created a bunch of them, mirroring the workflow.
+So I a created a bunch of them, mirroring the workflow of Git.

 ### Repo